instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 [WebRTC] spec introduces [RTCDataChannel] - a bi-directional data channel between two peers which allows arbitrary data exchange.
 It is an amazing feature with huge potential, but, at this point it is quite useless for our use cases.

 As the project grows, requirements will change, and we might consider adding data channels.
 Although, they are not mentioned in this protocol, only minor tweaks will be required to support them.

-### Receiving tracks from multiple senders in single peer connection
+### Receiving tracks from multiple senders in a single peer connection

-There are two general ways to manage Client's peer connections when using SFU server:
+There are two general ways to manage `Web Client`'s [RTCPeerConnection]s when using [SFU] server:
-1. Having only one pair of [RTCPeerConnection]'s (one at Client's end and one at Server) and pass all send/recv tracks through this connection.
+1. Having only one pair of [RTCPeerConnection]s (one at `Web Client`'s end and one at `Media Server`) and pass all `send`/`recv` `Track`s through this connection.
-2. Or having a separate [RTCPeerConnection] pair for each track group.
+2. Or having a separate [RTCPeerConnection] pair for each `Track` group.

 First way is preferable since it allows to reduce resources usage on both ends.
-But track management is very unclear in this case and [webrtcbin] module of [GStreamer] currently does not support dynamic addition/removal of streams and needs major updates to be able to do so.
+But `Track` management is very unclear in this case and [webrtcbin] module of [GStreamer] currently does not support dynamic addition/removal of streams and needs major updates to be able to do so.

-Current protocol assumes that there will be separate [RTCPeerConnection] pair for each track group.
-At the same time, it does not forbid having all the tracks in single [RTCPeerConnection] pair, but it will require some minor changes to make this work.
+Current protocol assumes that there will be separate [RTCPeerConnection] pair for each `Track` group.
+At the same time, it does not forbid having all the `Track`s in a single [RTCPeerConnection] pair, but it will require some minor changes to make this work.